Wednesday, December 11, 2013

 Book Review - Born of Persuasion

 When I was approached by Jessica Dotta and asked to review her debut novel, Born of Persuasion, I will be the first to admit that I hesitated.
 Categorized as both gothic and Victorian in nature, I gave pause for 2 reasons.
 First, I didn't think I'd care for gothic literature.
 Second, Victorian era meant British and I've never read any British literature either.
-Did I really want to spend my time reading a book that I was almost certain I wasn't going to care for?
+Did I really want to spend my time reading a book that was so far outside of my usual genre's?
 I could not have been more wrong!
 Let me repeat that - I could not have been more wrong and I was captivated from the beginning.

 Born of Persuasion is the first book in a trilogy.
 The paperback edition of book one is 448 pages of pure bliss.
 Chapter one starts out with a bang and almost every page thereafter drips with mystery, intrigue, drunken rages, violence, love, suicide and deception.
 Jessica spins a tale of thickly interwoven plots and deftly drops nuggets of information like bread crumbs along a forest path.
 Just when you think you've figured out what is going on, she spins on her heel and take you off into another direction.
 It's a wild ride.